codeSamuraii/transit.sh/README.md

 ## License

-This project is licensed under a custom license.
+This project is licensed under a custom license for now.
 See the [LICENSE](LICENSE) file for details.
 Briefly:
 - Free for non-commercial use.
 - Forks are allowed under the same license with attribution.
 - Forks under a different license require the author's authorization.
 - Commercial use is prohibited.

+I want to use a more standard open-source license in the future, such as AGPLv3 or MPL 2.0, but for now, please refer to the [LICENSE](LICENSE) file for the current terms.

 ## Acknowledgements
 *   Inspired by [transfer.sh](https://github.com/dutchcoders/transfer.sh) and [JustBeamIt](https://www.justbeamit.com/)